- American Physical Society Sites

 Bachelors, Masters, or PhDs in physics or related fields could all potentially become consultants; great problem-solving ability and excellent verbal and written communication skills are key.

 Programming skills, for example in Excel, Python, or R, and a basic understanding of business concepts like cost benefit analysis can also be helpful.
+In addition to quantitative skills, qualitative research skills are crucial for successful consultants, which are one key component of training in physics education research.

 Unlike many academic positions, experience in postdoctoral appointments is not considered a prerequisite for jobs in most private sector companies.

 To be successful in this job track, one has to be a good problem solver, be able to collaboratively work in multi-disciplinary teams and be a good communicator.
 Also, being flexible and willing to learn about other fields is an essential strategy for success.
-One defining characteristic of jobs in industry is that things move quickly; being able to work efficiently on projects and meet deadlines is key.
+One defining characteristic of jobs in industry, including nonprofits, is that things move quickly; being able to work efficiently on projects and meet deadlines is key.

 Some tips that can help you better prepare for a career in consulting: